vrienstudios/anime-dl/README.md

 [![https://imgur.com/TVNENWX.png](https://imgur.com/TVNENWX.png)](https://imgur.com/TVNENWX.png)

 To download an anime:
-'anime-dl ani -s Jerou -d' OR run the EXE and type: 'ani -s Jerou -d'
+'anime-dl ani -gS Jerou -d' OR run the EXE and type: 'ani -s Jerou -d'

 Explanation:
-The "ani" switch tells the program to select the anime downloader, the -s switch tells the program to search for an anime called "Jerou," the -d switch tells the program to download the anime.
+The "ani" switch tells the program to select the anime downloader, the -gS switch tells the program to search for an anime called "Jerou" on gogo-anime the -d switch tells the program to download the anime.

 To download a novel and export it to epub: